renshuki/jekyll-sharelinks/README.md

 Just add {% sharelinks %} tag wherever you want to add share links for social networks :)

+> By adding {% sharelinks %} liquid tag to your website, Facebook, Twitter and Google+ social networks links will show up

+*I think to add furthermore social networks links in the future with a modular way to add or remove them*

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/jekyll-sharelinks.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.